-- Sweden's Zara uses AI algorithms to identify patterns and predict popular styles, informing product development, inventory strategy, and marketing campaigns.58 - Walmart has created a Gen AI-powered Content Decision Platform to tailor a unique homepage for each individual customer.
+- Sweden's Zara uses AI algorithms to identify patterns and predict popular styles, informing product development, inventory strategy, and marketing campaigns.58 - Walmart has created a Gen Al-powered Content Decision Platform to tailor a unique homepage for each individual customer.
 The updated website is expected to launch in the US by end-2025.59 - Nike is developing a Gen AI model to design products using its extensive athlete performance data.
 The organization showcased Athlete Imagined Revolution (AIR), a project that saw the design team create prototype shoes for 13 of Nike's top athletes.
 Nike's innovative use of AI and athlete data marks a significant step forward in personalized sportswear design.60 - Coca-Cola has launched three AI-generated ads for the 2025 holiday season.
 The highlight is a remake of its 1995 "The Holidays are Coming" ad, featuring Coca-Cola trucks lighting up a snowy forest and town with Christmas lights.
 This holiday spot was created entirely with generative AI, supported by three AI studios and several large language models.61

-While the investment in Gen AI is on the rise, the retail sector is still trailing behind

-Percentage of organizations who increased their Gen Al investments from 2023 of retail organizations now view Gen AI as a transformative technology
+Figure 47.While the investment in Gen AI is on the rise, the retail sector is still trailing behind of retail organizations now view Gen AI as a transformative technology